SeriousOldMan/Simulator-Controller/Docs/Functions Reference.md

 As you can see, this dialog will show three buttons which will be labeled "Yes", "No" and "Never" in the English language setting. *translateMsgBoxButtons* will call the *translate* function automatically for these labels, before they will be set as labels for the different buttons.

+#### *withBlockedWindows(function :: Function, argument1, argument2, ...)*
+Calls the given function on the given arguments and returns the return value of the *function*.
+All windows of the current application are locked for the time of the execution of *function* and all subsequent dialogs are owned by the topmost window.
+This is very useful for alert boxes, file selector dialogs and so on.

 ***

 ## Splash Screens ([Splash.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Framework/Splash.ahk))